f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

 Perform the following steps to complete this task:

 #. :guilabel:`Send` the ``Step 2: Install App Svcs v2.0.004 iApp Template``
-   request to install the iApp template:
+   request to install the App Services iApp template:

    |image2_5|